polymurph/MAX31865/README.md

 ```c
 #include "<your path>/max31865.h"
 ```
-Then we can then create an instance...
+Then we can create an instance...

 ```c
 max31865_t TempSensor;